 Now for the crazy part.
 In a large bowl using your hands smash your two cakes up until you get a bowl of what looks like breadcrumbs texture.

-mixing well until the cake crumbs and frosting come together to form a dough which you can roll into small balls.
+Take your frosting and add tablespoons at a time mixing well until the cake crumbs and frosting come together to form a dough which you can roll into small balls.
 These will form your cake pops.

 The size of your cake pop balls are entirely your decision however I think 1.5 inches works best.